renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## allowPostUpgradeCommandTemplating

-Set to true to allow templating of post upgrade commands.
+Set to true to allow templating of post-upgrade commands.

 Let's look at an example of configuring packages with existing Angular migrations.